fallen-icarus/cardano-loans/README.md

 The loan's start time is set to the invalid-before bound of the acceptance transaction's validity interval.
 If any offers have an expiration set, then the invalid-hereafter bound will also be needed to prove the offer has not expired.
-If no Offers have expirations set, the invalid-hereafter bound can be dropped.
+If no offers have expirations set, the invalid-hereafter bound can be dropped.

 The active beacon script will assume *all* valid negotiation inputs are meant to be for acceptances.